telerik/kendo-react-popup/README.md

 This repository contains the source code and documentation of the Kendo UI Popup component for React.

-For more information on upcoming Popup package features, refer to the [Roadmap](https://github.com/telerik/kendo-react-popup/blob/master/docs/roadmap.md).
+For more information on upcoming Popup features, refer to the [Roadmap](https://github.com/telerik/kendo-react-popup/blob/master/docs/roadmap.md).

 ## Basic Usage

-The Popup component enables you to position a specific content next to a pre-defined anchor element.
+The Popup enables you to position a specific content next to a pre-defined anchor element.

 ```html-preview
   <div id="app"></div>